usmanovs/Salesforce-Interview-Handbook/dev-exercises2.md

 </code></pre>

-1. Create the below trigger & insert a case record
+1. Create the below trigger & insert a case record.
+What happens?
+1.1.
+I want the code to stop running after 5 loops.
+How can you do it?

 <pre><code>List<Case> childCases = new List<Case>();
 for (Case parent : Trigger.new){